RinCat/RTL88x2BU-Linux-Driver/README.md

 ```

 # USB 3.0 Support
 You can try use `modprobe 88x2bu rtw_switch_usb_mode=1` to force the adapter run under USB 3.0.
 But if your adapter/port/motherboard not support it, the driver will be in restart loop.
 Remove the parameter and reload the driver to restore.
-Alternatively, `modprobe 88x2bu rtw_switch_usb_mode=2` let`s it run as USB 2 device.
+Alternatively, `modprobe 88x2bu rtw_switch_usb_mode=2` let\'s it run as USB 2 device.

+Notice: If you had already loaded the moduel, use `modprobe -r 88x2bu` to unload it first.

 # Debug
 Set debug log use `echo 5 > /proc/net/rtl88x2bu/log_level` or `modprobe 88x2bu rtw_drv_log_level=5`